 Pharmaceuticals enter the environment during all stages of their life cycle; manufacturing, use, and disposal, revealing gaps and inefficiencies in current pharmaceutical management.
 At the EU level, pharmaceuticals in the environment are mostly addressed within veterinary medicinal products legislation with minimal considerations in legislation for medicinal products for human use.
 Will the current European Commission (EC) publish the long awaited Strategic Approach to Pharmaceuticals in the Environment and will it include measures to ensure the sustainable and prudent management and use of pharmaceuticals?

-In this webinar we will explore new scientific views that support the urgent need for a strategic approach from the European Commission.
-We have invited two scientific experts: Dr Tim aus der Beek and Professor Klaus Kümmerer to speak in this webinar.
+In this webinar we explored new scientific views that support the urgent need for a strategic approach from the European Commission.
+We invited two scientific experts: Dr Tim aus der Beek and Professor Klaus Kümmerer to speak in this webinar.

 Professor Dr Klaus Kümmerer, Professor of Sustainable Chemistry & Physical Resources - Institute of Sustainable and Environmental Chemistry (ISEC), Public Leuphana University

 As a Chair of ISEC, Prof. Kümmerer’s research and teaching is focused on sustainable chemistry, sustainable pharmacy, material resources, aquatic environmental chemistry, and environmental and sustainability research.
 He received the Recipharm International Environment Award for his work on pharmaceuticals in the environment and the Water Resource Award of the Rüdiger Kurt Bode-Foundation for his outstanding work on the “Benign by Design” concept.